yanuj09/Movie-Pedia/README.md

  -SignUp user display name and profile picture update -if user is not logged in  redirect to login page / and if logged in redirect to browse page and  vice versa

-- unsubcribed to the onAuthStateChange call back
+- unsubcribed to the onAuthStateChange call back.
-- adding contants file
+- adding contants file.
 - Registered an TMDB API , create an APP  & get an access Token
 - Get data from TMDB & Now playing movie list
 -Custom hooks for Now playing movie